isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 However, in some cases there are practical aspects that prevent Kea from completely adhering to the text of the RFC documents.

-- `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__, page 30, says that if the incoming DHCPREQUEST packet has no `requested IP address` option and ``ciaddr`` is not set, the server is supposed to respond with NAK.
-However, broken clients exist that will always send a DHCPREQUEST without those indicated.
+- `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__, page 30, says that if the incoming DHCPREQUEST packet has no "requested IP address" option and ``ciaddr`` is not set, the server is supposed to respond with NAK.
+However, broken clients exist that will always send a DHCPREQUEST without those options indicated.
 In that event, Kea accepts the DHCPREQUEST, assigns an address, and responds with an ACK.

 - `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__, table 5, says that messages